Modernisation need of hour in agriculture sector: PM Modi | Headlines

 The prime minister's call for embracing modern practices in agriculture comes at a time when hundreds of farmers have been camping at Delhi's border points at Ghazipur, Singhu and Tikri since November last year demanding that the Centre repeal the three contentious farm laws.

-The government has maintained that these reform laws will boost farmers' income by bringing investment, modern practices and allow them to sell their produce anywhere across the country at best prices.
+The government has maintained that these reform laws will boost farmers' income by bringing investment, modern practices and allow them to sell their products anywhere across the country at the best prices.

+Noting that bee farming is becoming the foundation of a honey revolution or sweet revolution in the country, Modi said farmers in large numbers are associating with it.

+The natural organic honey of the Sundarbans areas of West Bengal is in great demand in the country and the world, he said.

+Modi also cited the examples of Banaskantha, Gujarat and Yamuna Nagar, Haryana, where farmers have taken to bee farming and increased their income.

+''Honey bee farming does not lead to income solely from honey, but bee wax is also a very big source of income.
+There is demand for bee wax in everything…pharmaceuticals, food, textile and cosmetic industries,'' he said. ''Our country currently imports bee wax, but our farmers are now rapidly transforming this situation…that is, in a way contributing to the 'Atmanirbhar Bharat' campaign,'' he said.

-During his radio broadcast, Modi also recalled that in March last year the nation first heard about the Janata curfew.
-The Janata curfew was imposed on March 22 last year on the prime minister's appeal.
+During his radio broadcast, Modi also recalled that in March last year, the nation first heard about the Janata curfew.
+The Janata curfew was imposed on March 22 last year on the prime minister's appeal following the coronavirus outbreak.

 ''From very early on, the people of India have put up a spirited fight against COVID-19,'' he asserted.

-Noting that around time last year, the question was whether there would be a vaccine for COVID-19 and by when would it be rolled out, Modi said it was a matter of pride that the world's largest vaccination drive is underway in India.
+Noting that around this time last year, the question was whether there would be a vaccine for COVID-19 and by when would it be rolled out, Modi said it is a matter of pride that the world's largest vaccination drive is underway in India.
+He urged the people to take the vaccine.

+''We are getting to hear such news from all corners of the country...that touch our hearts.
+109-year-old elderly mother from Jaunpur UP, Ram Dulaiya ji has taken the vaccination.
+Similarly, 107-year-old Kewal Krishna ji in Delhi has taken the dose of the vaccine.
+100-year-old Jai Chaudhary from Hyderabad has taken the vaccine and it's an appeal to all to take the vaccine,'' Modi said.

+''I am observing on Twitter -Facebook how after getting the vaccine for the elderly of their homes, people are uploading their pictures.
+A youth, Anandan Nair, from Kerala in fact has given a new term to this- 'Vaccine service','' he pointed out.

 Modi also said that India's 'Nari Shakti' is excelling in the sports field and lauded the recent sporting feats of cricketer Mithali Raj and shuttler P V Sindhu.

+Raj recently became the first Indian woman to complete 10,000 runs across formats while Sindhu finished runners-up at the Swiss Open earlier this month.

+The prime minister also spoke about the success of the Indian shooters in the International Shooting Sport Federation (ISSF) World Cup.

-On Mann Ki Baat completing 75 episodes, Modi said it seems like just yesterday when in 2014 ''we began this journey'' and thanked all the listeners.
+Talking about lighthouses, Modi said India is working towards strengthening tourism facilities in some of them and appreciated the efforts of lighthouse keepers in doing their duties diligently. ''Sadly, we had lost many lighthouse keepers during the tragic 2004 Tsunami,'' he said.
+On Mann Ki Baat completing 75 episodes, Modi said it feels like just yesterday when in 2014 ''we began this journey'' and thanked all the listeners.

 ''During Mann Ki Baat, we have discussed a wide range of subjects.
 We all have learnt so much.
 Diverse topics have been covered,'' he said.